Course Catalog

 Lecture: 1

-This course introduces students to PLC tasks such as programming, wiring, troubleshooting, communications, and advanced programming.
-Students will learn industrial relevant skills on how to operate, interface, program and troubleshoot PLC systems.
-Students will learn how to set up software drivers, log onto networks, upload and download projects, and search for documentation.
+Students will learn how to perform advanced interfacing, programming, and troubleshooting using Studio 5000 software in PLC systems.
+Students will learn how to set up software drivers, create tags, monitor data, log on to networks, upload and download projects, and search for documentation.
+Prerequisite: ELT-263.

 Lecture: 2

-Lab: 8
+Lab: 6

-ELT-295 - AC/DC FUNDAMENTALS
+ELT-295 - AC/DC Fundamentals

 Lecture: 1